Coin & Stamp Collecting

 Prevalence & culture

 Collecting coins and stamps is globally widespread and long established, supported by national societies, graded markets, dedicated auction houses, and major museum collections.
+In 2013 the Wall Street Journal estimated the global number of stamp collectors at roughly 60 million.
 Google Trends confirms steady mainstream search interest.
-Cultural visibility is moderate-to-high: the hobby is widely recognised and respected, historically associated with figures from monarchs to heads of state, though participation has gradually aged in many countries as physical mail and cash decline.
+Cultural visibility is moderate-to-high: the hobby is widely recognised and respected, historically associated with figures from monarchs to heads of state.

 Safety, consent & law